1997 American League Division Series: Game 3

 David Wells faced Charles Nagy in Game 3.
 An error by Nagy gave Wells a 1–0 lead in the first on Paul O'Neill's RBI single with two on, but the Indians would tie the game in the second on Tony Fernandez's forceout with two on.
 Derek Jeter gave the Yankees the lead in the third when he walked, stole second, and scored on Tino Martinez's RBI hit.
-In the fourth, the Yankees loaded the bases on three walks off of Nagy before Paul O'Neill hit a grand slam off of Chad Ogea that gave them a commanding 6–1 lead and silenced the Jacobs Field crowd.
+In the fourth, the Yankees loaded the bases on three walks off Nagy before Paul O'Neill hit a grand slam off Chad Ogea that gave them a commanding 6–1 lead and silenced the Jacobs Field crowd.
 Rain was a constant throughout the game and the rain fell on the Indians' parade as the Yankees took a 2–1 series lead.